accnameOwl/guide/README.md

 Great!
 Now we need some **Javascript!**
 Let's create a function were we _change_ the value of `usr.name`. <br>
 To accomplish this, we need two things:
-- A html hook for Javascript to recognize and change
+- A html hook for Javascript to recognize.
+- Get ourselfs a proper html element we can apply changes to.
-- A function wich edits within the hook.
+- A function which applies desired changes to our html element.

-We can hook an element by using id. `element.id` is an unique identifier we use to recognize specific elements.
+With javascript we can hook to an element by identifying tag(`<></>`) ids. `(tag).id` is a unique identifier we use to recognize specific elements. <br>
-`getElementById()` returns our 'hooked' element.
+`getElementById()` looks for a tag within the document that has the specified id, and returns it as an element.

-Let us construct an example, which changes content of element and responds back with a "command".
+Let us construct an example which changes inner contents of a tag, then responds back to the client with a interface "command".

 ```html
 <!DOCTYPE html>